 Many riders don’t prefer to wear tight clothing, as to them, it hinders their bodies from accessing their full range of movement.
 Or maybe they don’t like their bodies to be completely outlined that specifically.

-As you know, snowboarding is a game of radical moves, wearing loose-fit attire, especially snowboarding pants and jackets, permits you to go for those extreme moves without any trouble.
+As you know, snowboarding is a game of radical moves, wearing loose-fit attire, especially snowboarding jackets and pants, permits you to go for those extreme moves without any trouble.
+(Note: ski pants and snowboard pants are different from each other).

 For example, bending your knees is a regular move, trying backside 180 rewind is something no one can resist, and similarly, a forward flip is a must too, all these tricks cannot be performed efficiently in tight clothes.